 where the purpose of the search is to detect whether drugs are or have been present;

-“prison dog” means a dog approved in accordance with the regulations for use by a prison officer in carrying out drugs searches.
+prison dog means a dog approved in accordance with the regulations for use by a prison officer in carrying out drugs searches.

 (2) A prison officer may, in a manner authorised under the regulations, use a prison dog to assist the prison officer in carrying out a drugs search.